top of page

 A single snap produced by a snapping shrimp may only last less than a millisecond but can reach up to 210 dB - this rivals the loudest biological sounds in the sea!

-How do shrimp make such a sound?
+How does a tiny shrimp make such an intense sound?

 1_edited.jpg